aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

  * If the partition and sort keys do not exists in `Key`, then transformGetItemInput MUST fail.
- * The returned `Key` must be the configured name, type "B" Binary, and a value as calculated with `calculatePrimaryKeyValue`.
+ * The returned `Key` must be the configured name, type "B" Binary, and a value as calculated with [calculatePrimaryKeyValue](#calculateprimarykeyvalue).

 ### transformBatchGetItemInput